Integrating pupils new to English into the classroom

 - presents and evaluates practical strategies to enable pupils new to English to participate and achieve in lessons and have full access to the curriculum

 - considers ways to promote a positive whole school ethos with respect to diversity

-Chiaka Amadi has 15 years experience as Head of EMA in secondary schools where she focused on coaching teachers in working with EAL learners.
-More recently, as a local authority adviser, Chiaka has managed two national research projects on ethnicity, language and equality, and trained and advised governing bodies and leadership teams in preparation for Ofsted inspections.
+Chiaka Amadi has worked extensively on EAL issues in both primary and secondary schools.
+As a local authority adviser, she has managed two national research projects on ethnicity, language and equality, and trained and advised governing bodies and leadership teams in preparation for Ofsted inspections.